Multimodal Integration Challenges in Emotionally Expressive Child Avatars for Training Applications: Abstract

 \section{Abstract}

-Dynamic facial emotion is essential for believable AI-generated avatars; however, most systems remain visually inert, limiting their utility in high-stakes simulations such as virtual training for investigative interviews with abused children.
+Dynamic facial emotion is essential for believable AI-generated avatars; however, most systems remain visually inert, limiting their utility in simulations such as virtual training for investigative interviews with abused children.
 We introduce and evaluate a real-time architecture fusing Unreal Engine 5 MetaHuman rendering with NVIDIA Omniverse Audio2Face to translate vocal prosody into high-fidelity facial expressions on photorealistic child avatars.
-We implemented a distributed two-PC setup that decouples language processing and speech synthesis from GPU-intensive rendering, designed to support low-latency interaction in desktop and VR environments.
+Due to limitations in synthetic voice options, both avatars were voiced using a young adult female TTS model, selected from two different systems in an attempt to better match each character.
+This compromise introduces a confounding factor.
+Voice-age mismatches and prosodic or emotional differences may disrupt audiovisual alignment.
+We implemented a two-PC setup decoupling language and speech synthesis from GPU-intensive rendering, designed to support low-latency interaction in desktop and VR environments.
 A between-subjects study ($N=70$) using audio+visual and visual-only conditions assessed perceptual impacts as participants rated emotional clarity, facial realism, and empathy for two avatars expressing joy, sadness, and anger.